CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/assessment.md

 ## Viva (Oral Exam)

 The second marker will hold your viva which for all purposes is an oral exam.
-Vivas are in person and **attendance is mandatory** - you will fail the unit if you are not present.
+Vivas are **in-person** and **attendance is mandatory** - you will fail the unit if you are not present.

 The viva has several purposes:
 * To showcase parts of the project which cannot (easily) be incoporated into the dissertation.
 * To get assurance that you have done the work yourself.
+* To correct any misunderstandings the second marker may have had about the work.
 * To discuss any mistakes or omissions within the dissertation.
-* To correct any misunderstandings the second marker may have had about the work.
 * To explore your understanding of the project area.

-The viva is not a separate marked component, rather it will factor into your final mark, though you can treat it as worth 5-10% of your overall mark.
-You should prepare for the viva, but there is no need to lose nights sleeping over it.
-In most cases, the viva clarifies and reinforces the second marker's initial impressions of the project rather than changing it completely.
+The viva will start with you giving a 5-10 minute overview of the project.
+Slides aren't necessary but can be helpful to remind you of what to say.

-## Mark Scheme
+# Mark Scheme

-How your project is assessed will depend on many specific factors, including the type of degree it is for (BSc, MEng), the type of project (enterprise, research, theory, development etc.), and what achievements you claim in your thesis.
-For example if you tell us in your thesis that the usability of the software you developed is your most important achievement, your markers will most likely weight usability higher than other criteria.

-However, your project will generally be marked along four pillars:
+Your project will generally be marked along four pillars:
 * Challenge and Achievement
 * Technical Approach
 * Critical Interpretation